marb61a/Course-Notes/Misc/SEO/Technical SEO.md

     - A good design will work well for all platforms and can ensure good page load speed
   - Page Load Speed Importance
-    - Good load speeds for a page is important for a few reasons -
+    - Good load speeds for a page is important for a few reasons
+    - It provides a better experience for users
+    - There are lower bounce rates and higher conversion rates for sites
+    - Search rankings will be higher the quicker pages load
+    - There are cost savings as well as being environmentally friendly
+    - The techniques for making pages load faster also result in smaller files, less bandwidth and fewer CPU cycles
+  - Tools
+    - There are numerous tools available for help improve page load times
+    - They include GTMetrix, GSC, Lighthouse, PageSpeed Insights, Digital Beacon
+    - There are many areas that can be tackled to improve page loading speeds
+      - They include using a CDN, caching files, using optimised image sizes
+  - Data Types
+    - When using tools to measure page experience be careful to check scores are using lab data or field data
+      - Lab Data which is data that has been obtained in a controlled manner using predetermined devices and configurations
+        - Tools include PageSpeed Insights, Lighthouse, Dev Tools, GTMetrix
+      - Field Data is actual data for real visitor to the site
+        - Tools include PageSpeed Insight, GSC, BigQuery project, CrUX report -

 Core Web Vitals